JustinBugarin/SVGLogoMaker/README.md

 <br>
 <br>

-As a user I want to be able to generate simple logo's for my projects
+As a user I want to be able to generate simple logo's for my projects and not having to rely on paying a graphic designer to make one.
 <br>